labhku/labhku.github.io/pages/pages-root-folder/index.md

     <div class="list-group" style="margin-left=0; max-height: inherit; overflow-y: auto;">
     {% include news_item.html
         highlight="true" date="Always"
         content="We are hiring!
 Several Ph.D. positions are now available at HKU in computer vision and deep learning.
-Candidates with strong academic background and/or solid programming skill are highly preferred.
+Candidates with strong academic background and/or solid programming skills are highly preferred.
 Click <a href=\"recruitment\"><strong>here</strong></a> to see more details." %}

   		{% include news_item.html  date="1-Feb-2020" content="Our lab established!" %}